We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Communicating with a therapist

-Similarly, BetterHelp allows you to connect to your therapist at any time during business hours by messaging.
+Similarly, BetterHelp allows you to connect to your therapist anytime during business hours by messaging.
 BetterHelp does not allow you to choose your therapist, but it does provide more communication options.
-You can switch between communication platforms such as messaging, chatting, phone calls, and video conferencing as needed.
+You can switch between communication platforms as needed, such as:

 In-person licensed therapists and psychiatrists must protect patient privacy and follow a code of conduct regulated by governing boards such as the American Psychological Association and state licensing boards.
 Online therapists follow the same rules and regulations.